Love Canal

-Love Canal was sold to the local school district in 1953, after the threat of eminent domain.
+Love Canal was sold to the local school district in 1953 for $1, after the threat of eminent domain.
 Over the next three decades, it attracted national attention for the public health problems originating from the former dumping of toxic waste on the grounds.
 This event displaced numerous families, leaving them with longstanding health issues and symptoms of high white blood cell counts and leukemia.
-Subsequently, the federal government passed the Superfund law.
+Subsequently, the federal government passed the Superfund law in 1980.
 The resulting Superfund cleanup operation demolished the neighborhood, ending in 2004.

 In 1988, New York State Department of Health Commissioner David Axelrod called the Love Canal incident a "national symbol of a failure to exercise a sense of concern for future generations".
 The Love Canal incident was especially significant as a situation where the inhabitants "overflowed into the wastes instead of the other way around".
 The University at Buffalo Archives house a number of primary documents, photographs, and news clippings pertaining to the Love Canal environmental disaster; many items have been digitized and are viewable online.